bugpiece/bugpiece.github.io/_pages/about.md

   - image_path: OUJ.jpg
     alt: "OUJ"
     date: "2021.10 - 2023.9"
+    title: "The Open University of Japan"
-    title: "Bachelor of Liberal Arts (Transfer Admission), The Open University of Japan"
+    subtitle: "Bachelor of Liberal Arts (Transfer Admission)"
     excerpt: "Relevant Coursework: Cognitive and Physiological Psychology, Human-Computer Interaction"

 feature_NITkit:
   - image_path: 'NITkit.jpg'
     alt: "NITkit"
     date: "2013.4 - 2018.3"
-    title: "Associate degree in Engineering, Kitakyushu National college of Technology"
+    title: "Kitakyushu National college of Technology"
+    subtitle: "Associate degree in Engineering"
     excerpt: "Thesis: Design and Development of a Pulse-tube Refrigerator for the Competition"

 redirect_from:
   - /about/